- Board operations

 Evaluating the superintendent

-- Accountability: Measurement of progress to goals, superintendent performance.
+• Accountability: Measurement of progress on goals and superintendent performance.

 Evaluation should be...